 1. Take a walk

-A wander around your local area may not seem like it’s going to be inspiring, but try approaching your familiar streets with fresh eyes.
-That ancient tree in the park could be the portal to another realm.
-The local war memorial could bear the name of a fascinating real-life character.
-There’s creative fodder just a few steps away.
+Wandering around your local area may not seem like it’s going to be inspiring, but try approaching your familiar streets with fresh eyes.
+That old tree in the park could be the portal to another realm.
+The local war memorial may bear the name of a fascinating real-life character.
+The chap walking the dog every day at the same time, may have been a spy.
+There’s fodder for your writing all around you, if you pay attention.

 2. Go to the library

-I’m not suggesting you nick stuff from existing books obviously.
-But libraries can inspire simply by being a building full of words.
-You’ll find plenty of voices of encouragement.
-A single sentence can open up an entirely new world.
-And libraries have more than just novels of course.
-Non-fiction, magazines, newspapers, there are plenty of scraps of information ready to be molded into stories.
+A library can be a very inspiring place.
+I’m not suggesting you nick from existing books – although “borrowing” creatively is always present in the literary world.
+I just think that libraries can inspire a writer, simply by being a building full of words.
+For starters you’ll find plenty of voices of encouragement.
+Row after row of people who’ve been just where you are and doggedly gone ahead with their vision.
+Libraries have more than just novels of course.
+Non-fiction, magazines, newspapers – there are plenty of scraps of information all ready to be moulded into new stories.

 4. Write without thinking